wtnm/fform/documentation.md

 ## Validation
 #### JSON validation
 FForm uses external JSON Validators by wrapping them and converting the result to a single format.
 There are 2 wrappers, for now, that can be found in `addons/wrappers`, one for `is-my-json-valid`, another for `jsonschema`.
-Use wrapper and pass the result as `JSONValidator` property for [FFStateApi](#ffstateapi).
+Use wrapper and pass the result as `JSONValidator` property for [fformCores](#fformcores).
 Examle:
 ```javascript
 const jsonschemaWrapper = require('fform/addons/wrappers/jsonschema').default;
 const Validator = require('jsonschema').Validator;